steveiliop56/tinyauth-helm/README.md

 A Helm chart for running Tinyauth in a Kubernetes cluster.

 > [!WARNING]
 > This Helm chart is a community project.
-I’m not a Helm expert, so complex issues might be beyond my debugging skills.
+I'm not a Helm expert, so complex issues might be beyond my debugging skills.
 If you run into problems, please visit the [Discord](https://discord.gg/eHzVaCzRRd) server for help from contributors who know their way around Helm better than I do.

 ## Development